📅 Last Updated: March 25, 2026 | New startups added weekly

 - Climate Commitments: Over 140 countries representing 88% of global emissions have committed to net-zero targets, creating massive demand for clean energy solutions

-- Technology Cost Curves: Solar and wind are now the cheapest forms of new electricity generation in most markets, while battery costs have fallen 90% since 2010
+- Technology Cost Curves: Solar and wind are now the cheapest forms of new electricity generation in most markets, while battery pack prices have fallen 93% since 2010 according to BloombergNEF’s 2025 price survey — reaching a record low of $108/kWh.

 - Energy Security: Geopolitical tensions have accelerated domestic energy production priorities, particularly in renewable and nuclear technologies